trossr32/sonarr-radarr-lidarr-autosearch-browser-extension/README.md

 # Create package
 A Powershell script and batch files that execute that PS script are included but these simply zip the ChromiumExtension directory or run web-ext build against the FirefoxAddOn directory, as that's all that's required to publish this to the Chrome Web Store, Microsoft Edge Addons and Firefox Addons sites.

-# Contribute
-If you can make this extension better I'm happy for the help!
-Please create a pull request and get in touch.
-Alternatively feel free to raise an issue if you've found a bug or want to suggest a new feature.